abyx/octopress/source/_posts/2016-12-20-replacing-angulars-deep-watches-with-the-$docheck-lifecycle-hook.markdown

 First, think whether you really need to be mutating state.
 In a lot of scenarios, using immutable models makes a lot more sense, and using one-way data flow makes code easier to maintain.

-*Quick aside:* If you'd like to keep getting posts about the latest and greatest in Angular 1.x, and especially hear about one-way data flow, subscribe to my newsletter:
-{% render_partial _posts/_partials/cta.markdown %}

 But, in cases you have to keep using deep watches, there’s some more modern solution offered by Angular.
 The `$doCheck` lifecycle hook is a bit peculiar.